 I’m a freelance science writer and editor specializing in biology, health and medicine, and science policy.
-My work has appeared in Nature, Nature Medicine, Scientific American, BBC Future, SFARI.org and other publications.
+My work has appeared in Nature, The Guardian, Scientific American, BBC Future, SFARI.org and other publications.
 I’m also a contributing editor at The Scientist.
 In the past, I’ve spent time on staff as news editor at The Scientist and as a biomedical reporter at Nature.
-I have a special fondness for stories that reflect the complexities of how researchers go about their work.
+I have a special fondness for stories that reflect the complexities of how scientists go about their work.
 There, I said it: I love writing about research methods, in the field and in the lab.
 In addition to my journalistic work, I also take on writing, research and editing projects for foundations and other types of non-media clients.

 In a past life, I did my doctorate on mammalian brain development — rat whiskers, to be specific — at the University of Oxford.
 I was reborn as a science writer with the help of the Science Communication Program at the University of California, Santa Cruz.
 I live in Western Massachusetts with my husband and son.
 I’m a member of the National Association of Science Writers and the Association of Healthcare Journalists.